 The Jelly Beanie isn’t just a pretty hat though, it’s such a fun one to work up too.
 The puff stitches add a cute jelly bean like texture (hence the name) and endless colour possibilities!
 These beanies look great in multiple colours or just in a single colour.

-Matching family hats are no problem at all with the Jelly Beanie as the crochet pattern includes sizes newborn to adult, as well as a detailed photo tutorial!
+Matching family hats are no problem at all with the Jelly Beanie as this free crochet hat pattern includes sizes newborn to adult, and a detailed photo tutorial!

 How fab is that and there is even a video tutorial on the designers YouTube channel as well!
 This is so helpful for visual learners.